 The worse thing you can do is ignore someone.
 Say hello, help if you can, don’t make a homeless person feel invisible, make sure they know they have been seen.

-Partner Liaison - Midlands
+Partnership Manager - Midlands